pkissling/clock-weather-card/README.md

 Your weather provider may not provide today's weather as part of their weather forecast.
 You may consider switching to a different weather provider.
 [OpenWeatherMap](https://www.home-assistant.io/integrations/openweathermap/) is one of the weather integrations providing today's weather.

-### Why does the forecast show less days than expected?

-Depending on your Home Assistant's configuration, your weather provider might deliver forecasts *hourly*.
-If this is the case, the weather integrations delivers 48 distinct forecasts (This corresponds to forecasts for the next 48 hours).
-You might want to consider supplying a weather entity which supplies *daily* forecasts for the card.

 ### What does the card actually display?

 ![image](https://user-images.githubusercontent.com/33731393/221779555-c2c25e12-4ff0-4c61-8fd7-94d5b1b214d3.png)